 This year, the Japan Gold Metal Association (JGMA) has continued to hold regular seminars to work on raising its members' awareness on the Act on Prevention of Transfer of Criminal Proceeds.
 The JGMA requires its members to strictly check import documents when purchasing gold bullion brought into Japan from overseas, which it posts on the JGMA website to make sure that they are widely known to the relevant parties in the industry.
-The JGMA has also distributed posters, etc., to raise awareness for the legal system among consumers and businesses in the industry with the support from METI.
+In particular, the JGMA distributed an informational document to its members with an attached alert letter from the METI in June 2020, when the price of gold was on the rise, urging them to continue to strictly comply with the laws and regulations, etc. The JGMA has also distributed posters, etc., to raise awareness for the legal system among consumers and businesses in the industry with the support from METI.

-18. Secondhand Goods Dealers
+18. Secondhand Goods Dealers [Community Safety Planning Division]

-In 2019, the Japan Reuse Affairs Association and the Tokyo Federation of Secondhand Goods Dealers for Crime Prevention continued to work on raising their members' awareness on AML/CFT measures, such as distributing their Handbook to its members, etc., which explains the obligations under the Act on Prevention of Transfer of Criminal Proceeds that dealers must comply with when trading precious metals.
+In 2020, the Japan Reuse Affairs Association and the Tokyo Federation of Secondhand Goods Dealers for Crime Prevention continued to work on raising their members' awareness on AML/CFT measures, such as distributing their Handbook to its members, etc., which explains the obligations under the Act on Prevention of Transfer of Criminal Proceeds that dealers must comply with when trading precious metals.

-19. Bar Associations
+19. Bar Associations [Ministry of Justice]

 The Japan Federation of Bar Associations (JFBA) has worked on promoting AML/CFT measures in the context of legal services, with an awareness of the importance to the industry of the AML/CFT aspects.
-As part of such efforts, the JFBA developed the CDD and Recordkeeping Rules and Regulations.
+As part of such efforts, the JFBA developed the CDD and Record-keeping Rules and Regulations.
 These Rules and Regulations require that lawyers conduct CDD and preserve records for certain legal services, and that they refrain from accepting requests whenever there is a risk of transfer of criminal proceeds.
 The Regulations and Rules came into effect in March 2013.
 The Guidelines and Rules were partially revised following the partial amendment of the Act on Prevention of Transfer of Criminal Proceeds in 2014.
 JFBA revised the Rules on December 2015 and the Regulations on January 2016.
 The revised Rules and Regulations came into force on October 1, 2016.